-The ear mould or the shell is as per the size and shape of the ear canal, insert till the fitting is tight but comfortable.
+The ear mold or the shell is made according to the size and shape of the ear canal, insert till the fitting is tight but comfortable.

 There could be more than one reason for this:

-- The ear mould does not fit well; it may be slightly bigger; in this case, make a new mould.
+The ear molds do not fit well; it may be slightly large or small; in this case, make a new mold.

-Solution: The ear mould or the dome has to be the right size and comfortable, if it’s an ITE type, the hearing aid has to be inserted into the ear canal properly.
-If the ear moulds or the ITC/CIC is slightly big and hurts the ear, the user will not insert it properly which will cause hearing aid feedback,
+Solution: The ear mold or the dome has to be the right size and comfortable, if it’s an ITE type, the hearing aid has to be inserted into the ear canal properly.
+If the ear molds or the ITC/CIC is slightly big and hurts the ear, the user will not insert it properly which will cause hearing aid feedback.

 Is The Hearing Aid Volume Set Too High?